-As a grade 22 employee, you will be eligible to participate in the Stock Award Program, which is administered at the sole discretion of the Committee pursuant and subject to the terms of the 2017 Performance Incentive Plan (or any similar plan adopted from time to time).
-Each eligible employee has an annual stock award target that assumes an individual performance rating of 100.
+As a grade 23 employee, you will continue to be eligible to participate in the Stock Award Program, which is administered at the sole discretion of the Compensation and Leadership Development Committee of the Board of Directors pursuant and subject to the terms of the 2017 Performance Incentive Plan (or any similar plan adopted from time to time).
+Each eligible employee has an annual stock award target that assumes a target individual performance level.

-For a grade 22 employee, the current target is 120% of annual base salary.
+As a grade 23 employee, for 2022 your target is 140% of your annual base salary.
 Targets are reviewed annually and are made available to employees under the PMI 23-G4 Guidelines Global Variable Compensation Programs Annex 2.

 The Incentive Compensation and Stock Award Programs are discretionary and do not obligate the Company to make an award nor entitle employees to receive an award.
-Eligibility to participate in the Programs does not guarantee receipt of an award and receiving an annual award does not guarantee receipt of an award sthat are made may be higher or lower than the targets mentioned above.
+Eligibility to participate in the Programs does not guarantee receipt of an award and receiving an annual award does not guarantee receipt of an award in the future.
+Any awards that are made may be higher or lower than the targets mentioned above.
 Targets may be amended at the discretion of the Company at any time without prior notice.